-Successful people accomplish much more in a year time than most people do in their five years time.
-So, how do they find time to produce, be more productive, and effective?
-It is possible because they value their time, and therefore they make sure they manage their time very well to give them the results they want.
+Successful people accomplish much more in a year time than most people do in their five years’ time.
+So how do they find time to produce, be more productive, and effective?
+It is possible because they value their time and therefore they make sure they manage their time very well to give them the results they want.

-We have all been given 24 hours a day, but it’s up to us to make time to do the things that we know are going to help us being more productive, and definitely effective.
+We have all been given 24 hours a day, but it’s up to us to make time to do the things that we know are going to help us being more productive and definitely effective.

 There is this phrase or quote by Charles Buxton that says, “You will never find time for anything.
 You must make it.”
-So, how do we choose to make that time, or what to do with our time is the decision you and I have to make every day, it’s up to us.
+So how do we choose to make that time, or what to do with our time is the decision you and I have to make every day, it’s up to us.

-Some people are very busy everyday doing unimportant stuff that do not add any value in their lives, and then after five years for example, they ask themselves what have I done with my time?
+Some people are very busy everyday doing insignificant things that do not add any value in their lives, and then after five years for example, they ask themselves what have I done with my time?
 I was one of them, so I am speaking from my own personal life experiences.
 The funny thing is that, when it came to work, I was productive; they paid me to be productive and add value.
 But when it came to my life, my dreams, and goals, I was not productive.
 My life evolved more around work, and I didn’t make time to improve me, and other parts and areas of my life.
 The time came when I woke up, and asked myself similar question I have asked previously, ‘how come some people are more productive than I was?’
-I have always been a hardworking girl or woman, but I think I was working hard for other people and forgot to work hard for me.
+I have always been a hardworking woman, but I think I was working hard for other people and forgot to work hard for me.

 If we can only spend more of our time on the things that really matter and add something to our lives, imagine where we can be in a certain period of time.
-Time management can help us de-cluttered all kinds of things that can be hindering us today from being productive, and effective.
+Time management can help us de-clutter all kinds of things that can be hindering us today from being productive, and effective.